alexpashevich/RL-intern-papers/README.md

 <a name="Finn2015a"/>
 - **[highlight] Deep Spatial Autoencoders for Visuomotor Learning (Finn et al., 2015)** [Paper](https://arxiv.org/abs/1509.06113)

-- **Learning to Push by Grasping: Using multiple tasks for effective learning (Pinto & Gupta, 2016)** [Paper](https://arxiv.org/abs/1609.09025)

-The authors show that training a CNN can be done on different tasks such as grasping and pushing.
-"This paper attempts to break the myth of task-specific learning and shows that multi-task learning is not only effective but in fact improves the performance even when the total amount of data is the same".
+An improved version of the previous approach [(Levine et al., 2015)](#Levine2015a) where the authors show how to overcome the need of observing the full state by introducing autoencoders.
+TODO

 - **Learning to Poke by Poking: Experiential Learning of Intuitive Physics (Agrawal et al., 2016)** [Paper](https://arxiv.org/abs/1606.07419)

 The authors propose to learn the "intuitive" physics: understanding how actions effect objects with CNNs.
 The idea is to infer an action (a poke) given two photos of the same object before and after the action.
 This is done using a siamese CNN predicting the poke and a dataset with 50K pokes.

+- **Learning to Push by Grasping: Using multiple tasks for effective learning (Pinto & Gupta, 2016)** [Paper](https://arxiv.org/abs/1609.09025)

+The authors show that training a CNN can be done on different tasks such as grasping and pushing.
+"This paper attempts to break the myth of task-specific learning and shows that multi-task learning is not only effective but in fact improves the performance even when the total amount of data is the same".

 - **Deep Visual Foresight for Planning Robot Motion (Finn & Levine, 2016)** [Paper](https://arxiv.org/abs/1610.00696)